**The Great River Writers Retreat accepts applications from writers currently residing

 5. 10-page sample of your work (poets: 10 pages of poetry, one poem per page; fiction and nonfiction writers: 10 pages of a short story, essay, novel excerpt or other work, accompanied by a brief synopsis if necessary) Work sample should be in 12 pt. font, Times New Roman).
 The work sample should be taken from writing done within the last 3 years.

-**Deadline for submissions is May 1, 2024**
+**Deadline for submissions is May 1, 2025**

-You can pay the application fee via PayPal using the button below
+You can pay the application fee via PayPal using the button below:

-Great River Writers’ Retreat Reading fee
+Great River Writers’ Retreat 2025 Reading fee

 or pay over the phone with a credit card by calling us at 309-732-7330.